Goddard College: History

 In 1959 Goddard College was accredited.
-One of the founding principles of Goddard was that it should provide educational opportunities for adults.
+One of the founding principles of Goddard was to provide educational opportunities for adults.
 There was a great need for a program for adults who had not completed college, to obtain degrees without disrupting their family lives or careers.
 The Adult Degree Program (ADP), created by Evalyn Bates, was established in 1963.
 It was the first low-residency adult education program in the country.
 Over the years many experimental programs were designed at Goddard.
-These programs included the Goddard Experimental Program for Further Education, Design Build Program, Goddard Cambridge Program for Social Change, Third World Studies Program, Institute for Social Ecology, Single Parent Program and many others.
+The programs included the Goddard Experimental Program for Further Education, Design Build Program, Goddard Cambridge Program for Social Change, Third World Studies Program, Institute for Social Ecology, Single Parent Program and many others.

 Based on its use of narrative transcripts instead of traditional letter grades, as well as learner-designed curricula, Goddard was among the founding members of the Union for Experimenting Colleges and Universities.
-These included Franconia, Nasson, Antioch, and others.

 In 2002, after 54 years, the college terminated its residential undergraduate degree program and became an exclusively low-residency college.
-Three years later, the college expanded to the West Coast and established a residency site in Port Townsend, Washington.
-In July 2011 Goddard began to offer their education program (non-licensure only) in Seattle, Washington.
+In 2005, the college expanded to the West Coast and established a residency site in Port Townsend, Washington.
+In July 2011 Goddard began to offer their non-licensure education program in Seattle.

-Goddard was placed on probation in 2018 by the New England Commission of Higher Education because of a perceived "[lack of] stability of executive leadership" and concerns about the college's financial resources.
+Goddard was placed on probation in 2018 by the New England Commission of Higher Education (NECHE) because of a perceived "[lack of] stability of executive leadership" and concerns about the college's financial resources.
 The probation was lifted in 2020 after the college satisfied the commission that it had rectified those issues.
+In January 2024, Goddard announced that it would temporarily end its low-residency programs in favor of online learning.

+Goddard College closed at the end of the spring semester in 2024, due to a precipitious decline in enrollment from 1,900 in the 1970s to less than 250 in 2024.
+The main campus in Plainfield was put up for sale and in late May was announced to be under contract at a price of $3.4 million to an undisclosed buyer.
+A group of alumni and townspeople organized to attempt to block the sale.
+In early July 2024 the school announced it was for sale again, with no explanation of what had happened with the previous deal.
+On August 2, 2024, the college announced plans to sell the campus to a local group, the Greatwood Project, formed by college alumni and former faculty.